 As we take a look at the image above, it seems that a major drop in traffic has occurred on dankstop.com lately.
 The site is an online head shop based in the US that has a quite big number of links reported to the total of referring domain.
 Not to mention that most of their links are low or no authority.

 They seem to have gathered a lot of new links in the period 26 February – 5th of March.
 You can check out its analysis here.
 Even taking all of these into consideration, we cannot yet correlate this drop with a possible Google algorithm update.

-futuresofpalmbeach.com, is an addiction treatment center from Florida which seems to have experienced a major drop as well lately.
+futuresofpalmbeach.com, is an addiction treatment center from Florida dropped in rankings as well lately.
 Except a bit of unusual Link Velocity, it seems that the site has nothing unusual in their link profile.

 Is It Really a New Google Update?

 When a product or a service becomes really popular, the company usually sets the sight for market leadership, a magical place of self-fulfilling (and self-replenishing) power.
 But there is an even more mythical place beyond that, where the product’s name becomes so ubiquitous and easily-identifiable with the product class itself, that a name for a product replaces the name for the product category.
 In many countries, for instance, the word “xerox” has become a verb which stands for the process of photocopying a document.
 In some countries “adidas” is the same as sport shoes, while in others “kleenex” is the same as tissue.
 But perhaps the most ubiquitous nowadays is the use of the word “google” as a verb, to mean “to use the Google search engine to obtain information about (as a person) on the World Wide Web.”
 That’s the Merriam-Webster definition, but in everyday use, there’s an even simpler definition: to google means, quite simply, to search online.